- Fantastic Team

 If no damage was done, the landlord can’t deduct money just because a pet was in the house.
 This applies even if the tenancy agreement does not allow to keep pets.

-All domestic work such as cleaning the property before moving out is the tenant’s responsibility.
-You have to leave your apartment or house in the same conditions as when you moved in.
 If you choose to neglect this step, the landlord can retain the money necessary to cover the cleaning cost.
 And will surely aim for high-end services rather than mind the price after tenants leave, while all costs on cleaners will be withheld from the tenancy deposit.

 Visit the main website to learn about our end of tenancy cleaning solution for when you move out.

-Usually, it is a landlord responsibility to repaint every few years for basic maintenance.
+Usually, it is a landlord’s responsibility to repaint every few years for basic maintenance.
 This is why they normally can not deduct the cost of paint from the deposit.
-However, if you painted the walls or have made a significant damage to the paint, your landlord has the right to use the security deposit to cover the repainting.
+However, if you painted the walls or have made significant damage to the paint, your landlord has the right to use the security deposit to cover the repainting.

-Typically, landlords may charge tenants for cleaning or restoration to the rental units.
+Typically, landlords may charge tenants for the cleaning or restoration of the rental units.
 However, a landlord cannot use your security deposit to cover the costs of ordinary wear and tear.
 And the longer you have been living in a property, the more wear and tear can be presumed.

 Upon moving in, both the tenant and the landlord should conduct a walk-through inspection according to the inventory list.
 The best practice is to take pictures and document the condition of the property and its internals.
-Any existing damage should be recorded prior signing the inventory list.
+Any existing damage should be recorded prior to signing the inventory list.

 In the guide below we are going to provide examples of normal wear and tear vs damage caused by the tenants.